Is your son or daughter ready to live independently? To start working? How will you teach them everything they need to

 The Horizons School has a thorough application process designed to help us determine if an individual will benefit from the programs we offer.
 We selectively enroll students to maximize their success and pride in their accomplishments.

 Horizons School is designed for young adults ages 18 to 26 who:

 - Are functionally literate with a high school diploma, GED, and/or a certificate of high school completion / attendance

 - Are capable of living in an apartment with a roommate with minimal supervision

 - Have sufficient mobility to access the community with limited assistance.
 The student residential building does not have first floor apartments.

 - Are capable of managing own medication and other health needs with minimal prompting

 - Have continuous parent / guardian support

 - Motivated to fully engage in the program and respond positively to supervision

 - Does not require 1:1 intervention/interaction throughout the day and is capable of simple decision-making

 - Capable of self-care and activities of daily living with prompting (e.g. eating, brushing teeth, dressing, toileting, hygiene and grooming)

 - Be free from patterns of aggression or abuse toward self, others and property

-The Horizons School admits students of any race, color, sexual orientation, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+The Horizons School admits students of any race, color, sexual orientation, national and ethnic origin and are entitled to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, sexual orientation, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and other school-administered programs.